LoulouLinck/movie_api/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 Coming up next: client side.
-I will soon create the frontend that users will interact with to
+I will soon create the frontend that users will interact with.